Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 DNA Cauldron
 ============

-Have you ever had a large DNA assembly batch fail at the bench, and then you spent spent hours checking your part sequence files for design flaws?

-DNA Cauldron provides a generic cloning simulation framework to predict constructs sequences and detect assembly flaws.
-The idea is that, if your assemblies work with Cauldron, they should work at the bench.
+DNA Cauldron (full documentation `here <https://edinburgh-genome-foundry.github.io/DnaCauldron/>`_) provides is a generic cloning simulation framework to predict final construct sequences and detect assembly flaws.
+The idea is that, if your assemblies plan with Cauldron, it should work at the bench.
 It is especially useful for people and machines tasked with assembling DNA with minimal knowledge of the project's specifics.